Fishing and Hunting Workers

 Most fatalities that happen to fishers and related fishing workers are from drowning.
 The crew must guard against the danger of injury from malfunctioning fishing gear, entanglement in fishing nets and gear, slippery decks, ice formation, or large waves washing over the deck.
 Malfunctioning navigation and communication equipment and other factors may lead to collisions, shipwrecks, or other dangerous situations, such as vessels becoming caught in storms.

-Hunters and trappers have fewer injuries and fatalities than fishers, but hunting accidents can occur because of the weapons and traps they use.
+Hunting accidents can occur because of the weapons and traps these workers use.
 Hunters and trappers minimize injury by wearing the appropriate gear and following detailed safety procedures.
 Specific safety guidelines vary by state.

 Fishing and hunting workers often endure long shifts and irregular work schedules.
 Commercial fishing trips may require workers to be away from their home port for several weeks or months.